plone/Products.TinyMCE/README.txt

 Requirements
 ------------

-TinyMCE is tested on Plone 3.0 and 3.1, please submit any compatibility issues you may encounter.
+TinyMCE is tested on Plone 3, please submit any compatibility issues you may encounter.